Skip to Main Content

 For team nominations:

 • At least one of the project leaders must be a member of the UCLA Academic Senate of any rank.
-(See Academic Senate membership: UC Regents Standing Order 105.1).
+(See Academic Senate membership: UC Regents Standing Order 105.1 and UCLA Academic Senate website).

 • The individuals listed as project leaders must have a UCLA affiliation.